Static IP Configuration with Netplan on Ubuntu

 sudo reboot

-Tip: If you ever need to revert, remove or rename /etc/netplan/01-netcfg.yaml and delete /etc/cloud/cloud.cfg.d/99-disable-network-config.cfg, then reboot.
+Tip: If you ever need to revert, rename or delete /etc/netplan/01-netcfg.yaml and also delete /etc/cloud/cloud.cfg.d/99-disable-network-config.cfg, then reboot.